-One of the challenges of maintaining documents is to keep them in a 12 format that would allow users to use them without depending on a proprietary software popular at the time.
+One of the challenges of maintaining documents is to keep them in a format that would allow users to use them without depending on a proprietary software popular at the time.
 Consider the ease of dealing with legacy proprietary formats today and what guarantee you have that old proprietary formats will remain (or can be read without proprietary software/equipment) in 15 years time, or the way the way in which html has evolved over its relatively short span of existence.
 SiSU provides the flexibility of outputing documents in multiple non-proprietary open formats including html, pdf7 and the ISO standard ODF.8 Whilst SiSU relies on software, the markup is uncomplicated and minimalistic which guarantees that future engines can be written to run against it.
 It is also easily converted to other formats, which means documents prepared in SiSU can be migrated to other document formats.
-Further security is provided by the fact that the software itself, SiSU is available under GPL3 a licence that guarantees that the source code will always be open, and free as in libre which means that that code base can be used updated and further objects include: headings, paragraphs, verse, tables, images, but not footnotes/endnotes which are numbered separately and tied to the object from which they are referenced.
+Further security is provided by the fact that the software itself, SiSU is available under GPL3 a licence that guarantees that the source code will always be open, and free as in libre which means that that code base can be used updated and further developed as required under the terms of its license.
+Another challenge is to keep up with a moving target.
+SiSU permits new forms of output to be added as they become important, (Open Document Format text was added in 2006), and existing output to be updated (html has evolved and the related module has been updated repeatedly over the years, presumably when the World Wide Web Consortium (w3c) finalises html 5 which is currently under development, the html module will again be updated allowing all existing documents to be regenerated as html 5).